To the majority of us, productivity doesn’t come naturally. Accomplishing everything effortlessly is just not who I am as a person.

 That’s where discipline comes in.
 Successful people are able to delay gratification and get things done even when they’d rather do something more fun.

-- Critical and strategic thinking.
 Look at things coming your way objectively, rationally, and from different perspectives.
+To improve your critical thinking, you should:

 You have to somehow convince yourself that you’re capable of doing everything you need to do and that you can do it very well (which may not be an easy thing to do – but I believe in you).